valankar/ringmod_sidechain/README.md

 ### [Ring Mod Sidechain](Ring%20Mod%20Sidechain)

-JSFX implementation.
+Reaper JSFX implementation.
 To install, in Reaper go to `Options -> Show Reaper resource path ...` and add this file in the `Effects` subdirectory.

 ### [Ring Mod Sidechain One Track.RTrackTemplate](Ring%20Mod%20Sidechain%20One%20Track.RTrackTemplate)